 Do not try to wash or take apart the Neohaler device.
 You may use a tissue to wipe the mouthpiece after each use.
 Throw away the device when your capsules run out.
 Always use the inhaler device that comes with each new prescription.

 Use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 Do not use this medicine more than 1 time in a 24-hour period.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
 An overdose of indacaterol can be fatal.

 Overdose symptoms may include muscle cramps, tremors, chest pain, fast heartbeats, weak pulse, fainting, or slow breathing (breathing may stop).

 What should I avoid while using indacaterol?

 Do not use a second inhaled bronchodilator unless your doctor tells you to.
-This includes salmeterol (Advair, Serevent), vilanterol (Bree Ellipta, Anoro Ellipta), olodaterol (Striverdi, Stiolto Respimat), formoterol (Foradil, Perforomist, Symbicort, Dulera), or arformoterol (Brovana).
+This includes salmeterol (Advair, Serevent), vilanterol (Breo Ellipta, Anoro Ellipta), olodaterol (Striverdi, Stiolto Respimat), formoterol (Bevespi, Perforomist, Symbicort, Dulera), or arformoterol (Brovana).

 Indacaterol side effects